Contrast-Security-OSS/docs/content/admin/teamserver/config/DistributedConfiguration.md

 ```

-### Update TeamServer Configuration
+### Update the TeamServer Configuration
 It is possible to edit your database configuration through the TeamServer SuperAdmin portal in a browser or using the properties editor if you prefer the command line.
+This obviously assumes the TeamServer is up and running.
+You will have to opt for the encrypted property editor if you have already shutdown the TeamServer for the maintenance window.

 *Either of these changes will require a restart of your TeamServer*